 Do not use MSE wall structures, with panel type facings, that exceed heights of 40 feet.
 Do not use MSE wall structures, with modular block type facings, that exceed heights of 30 feet.
-Do not use MSE wall structures, with modular block type facings., that are visible to interstate traffic.
-Construct MSE wall facing using precast concrete panels with a deep fractured fin finish in accordance with Standard Drawing 701-950-01 for all MSE walls visible to interstate traffic.
+Do not use MSE wall structures with modular block type facings.
+Construct MSE wall facing using precast concrete panels with a deep fractured fin finish in accordance with Standard Drawing 701-950-01 for all MSE walls.